jannikmi/multivar_horner/paper/paper.md

 # Summary

-Polynomials are a central concept in math and find application a wide range of fields.
+Polynomials are a central concept in mathematics and find application in a wide range of fields.
 Thereby, one often asks for numerically stable and efficient evaluation schemes, which mostly rely on compact representations of (multivariate) polynomials [@LeeFactorization2013; @leiserson2010efficient; @Hecht1].

 The `multivar_horner` Python package implements a multivariate Horner scheme ("Horner's method", "Horner's rule") [@horner1819xxi] and thereby allows computing Horner factorisations of multivariate polynomials.